Privacy information

 7. Google Analytics

 The setting of cookies and the further processing of personal data described here takes place with your consent.
-The legal basis for data processing in connection with the Google Analytics service is therefore Art.
-6 (1) a) DSGVO.
-You can prevent the storage of cookies by Google Analytics via an appropriate setting of your browser software or our Consent Banner.
-You can also prevent the collection of information generated by the cookie by downloading and installing the browser plugin available at the following link: https://tools.google.com/dlpage/gaoptout.
+The legal basis for the data processing in connection with the service is Art.
+6 para.
+1 letter a DSGVO.
+You can revoke this consent via our Consent Management Tool at any time with effect for the future.

 8. Cloudflare